Rhoeby/scanner2d/README.md

 When the ROS node is started, the scanner gets reset.
 As part of the reset, the scanner starts at a slow speed, then it speeds up to the operational scan rate (whatever is set on the command line).
 This is required to get the scanner initialized and into a known state prior to starting normal operation.

+The Rhoeby R2D LiDAR provides completely **unfiltered scan results**, when used with it's default setting.
+As a result, users may find that there is significant noise in the scan data, as well as "veiling" effects around edges, and other such artifacts.
+These effects can be eliminated to a great extent by enabling "sample rejection".
+This can be done when invoking the ROS driver, as follows:

+    rosrun scanner2d scanner2d _sample_rejection:=1

+Doing the above will result in similar readings to that given by other devices.
+When doing lab tests, and especially if doing side-by-side comparisons with laser-based devices, it is recommended that users enable sample rejection, as described above.

 It's possible to run the scanner at different speeds.
 From the command-line, you could set the paramter 'scan_rate'.

+    rosrun scanner2d scanner2d _scan_rate:=3

 Actually, there are several parameters that can be set.
 Here is a sample command line:

     rosrun scanner2d scanner2d _port_name:="/dev/ttyACM0" _scan_rate:=3 _sample_rejection:=0 _samples_per_scan:=333 _min_angle:=0 _max_angle:=360